Bass guitar

-The four-string bass guitar is usually tuned the same as the double bass, which corresponds to pitches one octave lower than the four lowest-pitched strings of a guitar (typically E, A, D, and G).
-It is played primarily with the fingers or thumb, or with a pick.
-To be heard at normal performance volumes, electric bass guitars require external amplification.
+The electric bass guitar is usually tuned the same as the double bass, corresponding to pitches one octave lower than the four lowest-pitched strings of a guitar (typically E, A, D, and G).
+It is played with the fingers and thumb or with a pick.

+Because the electric bass guitar is acoustically a quiet instrument, it requires external amplification, generally via electromagnetic or piezo-electric pickups.
+It can also be used with direct input boxes, audio interfaces, mixing consoles, computers, or bass-effects processors which offer headphone jacks.

 Terminology

-According to the New Grove Dictionary of Music and Musicians, an "Electric bass guitar [is] a Guitar, usually with four heavy strings tuned E1'–A1'–D2–G2."
+The New Grove Dictionary of Music and Musicians refers to this instrument as an "Electric bass guitar, usually with four heavy strings tuned E1'–A1'–D2–G2."
 It also defines bass as "Bass (iv).
 A contraction of Double bass or Electric bass guitar."
+Mottola's Cyclopedic Dictionary of Lutherie Terms begins its definition of the instrument as "A bass guitar that produces sound primarily with the aid of electronic devices."
 According to some authors the proper term is "electric bass".
-Common names for the instrument are "bass guitar", "electric bass guitar", and "electric bass" and some authors claim that they are historically accurate.
+Common names for the instrument are "bass guitar", "electric bass guitar", "electric bass", and simply "bass". and some authors claim that they are historically accurate.
 A bass guitar whose neck lacks frets is termed a fretless bass.

 Scale

-The scale of the bass is located along the length of the string (from the nut to the bridge) and forms what is known as the fingerboard.
-The scale can range in length but is traditionally 34-35 inches long while "short scale" bass guitars are usually between 30 and 32 inches.
+The scale of a bass is defined as the length of the vibrating strings between the nut and the bridge saddles.
+On a modern 4-string electric bass guitar, 30" (76 cm) or less is considered short scale, 32" (81 cm) medium scale, 34" (86 cm) standard scale and 35" (89 cm) long scale.

+The double bass is "acoustically imperfect" like the viola.
+For a double bass to be acoustically perfect, its body size would have to be twice as that of a cello rendering it practically unplayable, so the double bass is made smaller to make it playable.
+The electric bass guitar with its pickups and amplifier addresses the compromises of a double bass by allowing the low notes to be amplified electronically.

 Pickup

-Bass pickups are generally attached to the body of the guitar and located beneath the strings.
-They are responsible for converting the vibrations of the strings into analogous electrical signals, which are in turn passed as input to an instrument amplifier.
+Bass pickups are attached to the body of the guitar and located beneath the strings.
+They are responsible for converting the vibrations of the strings into interference of a magnetic field which is converted into analogous electrical voltage sent as input to an instrument amplifier.